Attractors and bifurcation diagrams in complex climate models

 The two methods can be used in sequence when no previous information on the attractors is available: a first guess on the position of tipping points and the extension of stable branches can be obtained using Method I. Then, simulations with the standard method or Method II can be performed to fill in the details of the bifurcation diagram, depending on the desired level of precision.

-The proposed methods have been described by projecting the high-dimensional space of the attractors to a single state variable (global annual mean of surface air temperature).
+The proposed methods have been described by projecting the high dimensional space of the attractors to a single state variable (global annual mean of surface air temperature).
 Of course, they can be applied using other projections, and averages over different temporal and spatial scales.
-This is particularly useful in order to develop early warning indicators that are based not only on temporal series but also on spatial information~\cite{spatialEW2019}.
-From the BD one can infer the forcing that induces a tipping and perform a detailed analysis in space to identify where the main changes take place (gridded data in general circulation models and remote sensing permit such kind of spatial studies).
-Spatial early warning indicators do not need a long temporal record to get a meaningful signal, thus playing a crucial role to identify tipping mechanisms from datasets with irregular or infrequent temporal resolution~\cite{spatialEW2018}.
+This is particularly useful in order to develop early warning indicators that are based not only on temporal series but also on spatial information~\cite{spatialEW2019,livina2023}.
+From the BD one can infer the forcing that induces a tipping and perform a detailed analysis in space to identify where the main changes take place, since gridded data in general circulation models permit such kind of spatial studies.
+The advantage is that spatial early warning indicators do not need a long temporal record to get a meaningful signal, thus they play a crucial role in identifying tipping mechanisms from datasets with irregular or infrequent temporal resolution~\cite{spatialEW2018}.

 BDs can also be applied to estimate the climate sensitivity~\cite{Ragone2016,vonderheydt2017,tel2020}, in particular to analyse how this metric depends on the attractor, on the nonlinear feedback mechanisms included in the simulations within a given integration time, on the phase space region explored by the considered initial conditions, and on the perturbation amplitude, all aspects recently discussed in~\cite{bastiaansen2023}.